New Music To Know: Feel Good Music

 Rosehip Teahouse's new single is anything but sleepy.
 The pure vocals of lead singer Faye Rogers offer up the best that bedroom pop has to offer.

-Abbey Jasmine, “Stuck on You”
+Abby Jasmine, “Stuck on You”

-R&B newbie Abbey Jasmine takes on the pop genre, and bubbly "Stuck on You" proves that she knows how to switch lanes with ease.
+R&B newbie Abby Jasmine takes on the pop genre, and bubbly "Stuck on You" proves that she knows how to switch lanes with ease.

 Grant, “Vertigo”